-Premium Trademark Application Service- $1595
+Premium Trademark Application Service- Starting at $1595

 Comprehensive trademark clearance search of the Federal database, all 50 states, business names, domain names social media platforms and social names